Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 * Test the time of 500, 1000, 2000, 5000 view controllers when auto registration and manually registration
 * Register with `+registerExclusiveView:`and`+registerViewProtocol:`
 * `ZIKRouter: register with blocks` means registering with `ZIKViewRoute`.
-It uses much less classes than using router subclasses, so it's a bit quicker
+It uses much less classes than using router subclasses, so it's a bit quicker, but it will cost more memorys.
 * `ZIKRouter: register with subclass` means registering with router subclasses
 * `ZRouter: register with string` means declaring and registering routable pure swift protocols with `init(declaredTypeName:)`.
 The performance of ZRouter is slightly worse than ZIKRouter, bacause ZRouter needs to support both objc protocols and pure swift protocols.